 In today’s rapidly changing and demanding world, where our view of life is distorted by social media and expectations of our young people are high, our prep boarding schools offer children an oasis into which they can escape.

-With the jam-packed extra-curricular programmes that are part and parcel of any school offering boarding at this younger age, children can be children and they can pursue their hobbies and interests or discover new passions in the company of their friends.
-These opportunities are presented to boarders on their doorstep in a routine structure which allows them time to complete any homework or prep and of course includes time for relaxation.
+With the jam-packed extra-curricular programmes that are part and parcel of any school offering boarding at this younger age, children can be children and throw their energy into activities, hobbies and interests in the company of their friends, perhaps discovering new passions along the way.
+At times, our boarding schools may be likened to holiday camps but, with a routine structure in place to complete any prep or homework, and without the need to travel to and from school on a daily basis, there is still plenty of time left for relaxation.

 A generation or two ago, it was unusual for both parents to work, whereas today the opposite is true.
 Parents often have long days and overnight stays away from home.
 It is no wonder therefore that the popularity of flexi or weekly boarding is on the rise.
-For ‘full’ boarders, the addition of these ‘flexis’ creates a busy and vibrant boarding house making it an exciting, dynamic and energetic place.
+For ‘full’ boarders, having their various day friends boarding regularly on a ‘flexi’ basis creates a busy and vibrant boarding house, making it an exciting, dynamic and energetic place to be.

 For new boarders, taster days and letters from future classmates help to make them feel welcomed.
-At All Hallows, regular video calls allow parents to feel at ease about their children and can help to replicate for them those end of day chats in the car or around the kitchen table, even though they may be miles away.
+Keeping in touch with their families is so easy with modern technology and regular video calls allow parents to feel at ease about their children, helping to replicate for them those end-of-day chats in the car or around the kitchen table, even though they may be miles away.

-Boarders are allowed mobile phones or tablets to enable them to keep in touch with their families.
-These devices can be isolating though so access is limited to ensure children are interacting with each other.
-Set times for calling home can establish expectations from both sides but we are always flexible about this.
-If a pupil needs to phone home, we do all we can to facilitate this as we want our children to be happy and confident.
+Although mobile phones and tablets help with communication, extended use of these can be isolating and so access should be limited to ensure children are interacting with each other.
+Set times for calling home can establish expectations from both sides but flexibility over this is key, and at All Hallows if a pupil needs to phone home, we do all we can to facilitate this.

 All prep boarding schools want their pupils to be in a triangle of care (child–parent–boarding staff) and this means fostering a close relationship between families and school.
-Acting in loco parentis means that we value regular phone calls and meetings with parents.
-These allow us to deal with any questions or concerns before they become an issue and to ensure that parents have total confidence in the school.
+Acting in loco parentis at All Hallows means our staff value regular communications and meetings with parents.
+These allow us to deal with any questions or concerns before they become an issue and to ensure our parents have total confidence in the school.

 Lifelong friendships are made through the shared experiences and challenges that come from living in a community.
-At All Hallows, pupils grow and develop emotionally and as individuals, learning social skills and supporting each other along the way.
-These skills will stand them in excellent stead as they move on to face new challenges at their senior schools and beyond as happy, well-adjusted individuals.
+At All Hallows, pupils grow and develop emotionally, learning social skills and supporting each other along the way.
+These skills will stand them in excellent stead as they move on to face new challenges at their senior schools and beyond as happy, well-adjusted individuals

 Subscribe / latest articles and news from our schools